drimik99/Dessins_REU/README.md

 8. Hypergeometric functions, Fuchsian ODEs, monodromy representation
 9. Fuchsian and Dessins relationship

-Note that some of the notes tie in between sections.
+There may be some overlap between sections as well.